nfstream/nfstream/docs/source/tutorials.rst

 ----------------------------------------

-Dealing with a big pcap file and just want to see flow informations stored in as a csv file or pandas Dataframe? nfstream make this path easier in few lines:
+Dealing with a big pcap file and just want to aggregate it as network flows? nfstream make this path easier in few lines:

 .. code-block:: python